 Mawsynram, Meghalaya, India

 Mawsynram is a town in the East Khasi Hills district of Meghalaya state in India.
-It is widely regarded as the wettest place on Earth.
-The average annual precipitation in Mawsynram is 11,872 mm (467.4 inches).
-Located at an elevation of about 1,400 meters, Mawsynram like the rest of India receives most of its rainfall during the monsoon season.
-In the winter months, November, December, January, and February there is not much rainfall.
+It is widely considered as the wettest place on Earth.
+From 1941 to 1979, the average annual precipitation in Mawsynram was 11,872 mm (467.4 in).

 Cherrapunji (Sohra), Meghalaya, India